sgorgun/uml-design-basics/README.md

 ### Step Questions

 * What access modifiers a get or set property accessor may have?
-* Is is possible to access a property with private get accessor?
+* Is it possible to access a property with private get accessor?

 ```cs
 class MyClass {